Find Affordable College Courses

 Child Development & Psychology at Princeton University

-Every child development and psychology school has its own distinct culture and strengths.
+Every child development & psychology school has its own distinct culture and strengths.
 We've pulled together some statistics and other details to help you see how the child development program at Princeton University stacks up to those at other schools.

 Princeton is located in Princeton, New Jersey and approximately 7,853 students attend the school each year.
-In 2021, 28 child development majors received their bachelor's degree from Princeton.

 Want to know more about the career opportunities in this field?
 Check out the Careers in Child Development & Psychology section at the bottom of this page.